thomasloven/homeassistant-lovelace-gen/README.md

 which - to your browser is a totally different filename than e.g. `photo.png?09876540987654098765434567890.35783290` and thus **can not** be loaded from cache.

 Incredibly useful if you like to play around with custom plugins or change your images and have problem with things not updating as you expected them to.

+### Note
+The built in `!secret` directive is of course also usable as normal. `lovelace-gen` ignores it, and it is instead processed by Home Assistant at run-time.

 ## Jinja2 templates
 Lovelace-gen allows you to use jinja templating anywhere in your configuration: